About me

 Agenda

 I study how health care-seeking unfolds across digital media and everyday life, with particular attention to the societal and ethical dimensions of multimodal and AI-mediated communication, including emerging disparities and risks associated with video-based social media and AI companions.
 I further inform and design care-oriented AI systems that facilitate emotional expression and peer support.
-My previous work made three major contributions to Information Science, Human-Computer Interaction, Computational Social Science, and Health Behavior:
+My work made contributions to Information Science, Human-Computer Interaction, Computational Social Science, and Health Behavior:

 My work has been published across top computing (ACM CSCW, ACM CHI, IEEE HRI), information science (JASIS&T, ASIS&T, L&ISR, ACM CHIIR), and health venues (JMIR, IEEE ICHI).
 I have received 4 research awards, including two Best Paper Awards from ASIS&T and two Honorable Mentions from the iConference and IEEE International Conference on Health Informatics.
 I have also received dissertation funding from the UT Austin Graduate School ($52,000) and the Berkeley Center for New Media ($2,500).